From Canada to Portugal

 Tactical discipline is everything.
 I’m learning how to move off the ball, read the game, and make the right decisions in high-pressure situations.

 Speed of play is much faster.
 In Canada, you might get a second or two to control the ball, look up, and make a pass.
 In Portugal, if you take too long, you’ve already lost possession.
+The game moves fast.

 Every day, I’m being pushed to think faster, move smarter, and execute with precision—things I never truly experienced in Canada.